Armanfard-Lab/iSMART/_pages/home.md

   </a>
 </div>

+**Deep Reinforcement Learning-Based Activity Recognition:** Human activity recognition is a popular research field in computer vision and plays an important role in many real-world intelligent systems.
+We aim at using deep reinforcement learning (DRL) to address the human activity recognition problem.
+DRL methods are specifically used when ground-truth is not available, or if the designed objective function is non-differentiable.
+Therefore, we can use it for different tasks such as spatial and temporal attention finding in videos to improve human activity recognition performance.

 **Multitask Learning with Attention:** Multitask learning (MTL) has recently gained a lot of popularity as a learning paradigm that can lead to improved per-task performance while also using fewer per-task model parameters compared to single task learning.
 Our research involves developing novel MTL algorithms that can achieve state-of-the-art performance on various computer vision tasks.
 Some of the main tasks we will be focusing on are pose estimation and activity recognition.